 Having the opportunity to be among the first to dive in with some of the top-end VR platforms as they’ve been released has been exciting and it has given Ambient Interactive a head start on developing digital applications of this nature.
 We have high expectations on various levels when it comes to next-generation experiential and interactive technologies.
 Hardware and software capability and functionality, durability for public usage, performance, HCI, and overall handling in delivering a custom-crafted digital interactive experience are just some of the factors we consider.
 The platforms we’ve worked with have met these expectations, and VR delivers an experience as close to a virtual world as we’ve seen for immersive AV.
 It has the inherent ability to transport users to another environment with far-reaching storytelling and educational applications.

-The Submarine VR Experience we produced for the Naval Museum of Alberta is one such digital interactive that is a great application for VR for a museum.
+The Submarine VR Experience we produced for the Naval Museum of Alberta is one such digital interactive that is a fitting application for VR for a museum.
 The fully immersive simuluation allows visitors to experience what it was like on a WWII submarine as they peer through the periscope and engage in an attack on a convoy of ships.

 VR is as close to being there as it gets.
 It provides many possibilities for blending education and entertainment into an immersive, interactive form that could disrupt some traditional interactive methods in the years to come; however, we look at it as another effective technology to add to the mix for digital experiences.
 At this time, VR experiences in museums and public spaces are far from ubiquitous, so they make for great visitor attractions not only for the tech savvy but for all types of visitors and age groups.